backstage/backstage/docs/features/techdocs/README.md

 ## Features

+- Deploy TechDocs no matter how your software environment is set up.
-- Discover technical documentation of a service closer to the service page in Backstage catalog.
+- Discover your Service's technical documentation from the Service's page in Backstage Catalog.

-- Create new documentation-only sites for any purpose by just writing Markdown.
+- Create documentation-only sites for any purpose by just writing Markdown.

-- Explore the large ecosystem of
-  [MkDocs plugins](https://www.mkdocs.org/user-guide/plugins/) to create a rich reading experience.
+- Explore and take advantage of the large ecosystem of [MkDocs plugins](https://www.mkdocs.org/user-guide/plugins/) to create a rich reading experience.

-- A tightly coupled feedback loop with the developer workflow. (_Future work_)

-- A developer ecosystem for creating TechDocs widgets. (_Future work_)
+- Search for and find docs (coming soon).
+- Highlight text and raise an Issue to create feedback loop to drive quality documentation (future).
+- Contribute to and deploy from a marketplace of TechDocs widgets (future).

 ## Platforms supported